georgemirandajr/georgemirandajr/Tutorials/R Studio Add-Ins Changed My Life.md

 ## R Studio Addins Changed My Life

 Want to take your coding efficiency into hyper-drive?
 R Add-Ins will do that!
-The power of addins really hit me when I started writing them for my own team.
+I have used some addins in the past, but the power of addins really hit me when I started writing them for my own team.
 By packaging my code as addins, the team can take advantage of the tools I've built that make the job more efficient.

 ## What is an R Studio Addin?

-This seldomly discussed, yet powerful feature of R Studio allows you take advantage of extensions written for R by simply clicking "Addins" and choosing from a list of installed addins.  **Addins are distributed as R packages**, which means all you have to do is write your code, create a package, publish it, and let others know that they can download it.
+This seldomly discussed, yet powerful feature of R Studio allows you to take advantage of extensions written for R by simply clicking "Addins" and choosing from a list of installed addins.  **Addins are distributed as R packages**, which means all you have to do is write your code, create a package, publish it, and let others know that they can download it.

 ## Examples